Dr. Black, Mr. Hyde: Blaxploitation horror subgenre

 Dr. Black, Mr. Hyde is one of many films which constitute the blaxploitation genre.
 Specifically, it was part of the blaxploitation horror genre that came about in the late 1960s and early 1970s with the box office success of American International Pictures’ Blacula, which was also directed by William Crain.
 With Blacula's success, American International Pictures saw a new opportunity to produce classic horror films with black actors and actresses to attract a new black moviegoing audience.
 As a result, the production company wanted to play off the classic story and horror film Dr. Jekyll and Mr. Hyde.
 According to Harry M. Benshoff, many of the films that were part of the blaxploitation genre exhibited similar themes and symbols to other blaxploitation movies such as “references to the Black Panthers, Afrocentric style, soul food, white racism (both institutionalized and personal), and urban ghetto life".
 Dr, Black, Mr. Hyde exhibits many of these qualities that have been seen throughout the blaxploitation genre of the 1960s and 1970s.

 Cynthia Erb delves into many different aspects and themes of Dr. Black, Mr. Hyde, while also discussing the blaxploitation horror genre, in her book Tracking King Kong: A Hollywood Icon in World Culture.
 Erb writes that the blaxploitation genre was plagued with many problems, but did have key points of strength.
 The same can be said for Dr. Black, Mr. Hyde.
-Erb thinks that the film only contains gratuitous nudity and racial stereotypes to align with the “commercial obligation” expected of the genre.
-Erb finds the social message of Dr. Black, Mr. Hyde to be one of its strengths; for most of the film, Crain focuses on “using the horror framework to treat...pressing social themes.”
+She thinks that the film only contains gratuitous nudity and racial stereotypes to align with the “commercial obligation” expected of the genre.
+She finds the social message of Dr. Black, Mr. Hyde to be one of its strengths; for most of the film, Crain focuses on “using the horror framework to treat pressing social themes.”
 Despite this strength, the opening scene can be problematic as it “places visual emphasis on Linda’s nudity” as if it were trying to meet that “commercial obligation” of any other blaxploitation film.

 According to Frederick Douglass in the Atlanta Daily World, the film was "for escapism and fun" as "everything is taken in an extreme and comes off as being comical rather than serious."